When it comes to pregnancy and food, you might feel like the human design is a cruel joke. We feel bloated and gassy

 Extreme cases of pica are, of course, very dangerous.
 If you are craving non-food items that are not just bulk — like paper or banana peels — but are actively toxic — such as soap or furniture polish — you need to speak to your doctor.

-Pica in pregnancy isn’t common but don’t be embarrassed to talk to your doctor if you are experiencing this symptom.
+Pica in pregnancy isn’t very common, but don’t be embarrassed to talk to your doctor if you are experiencing this symptom.

 What Can I Do To Reduce Cravings?

-When it comes to cravings, generally there is not a lot you can do about them.
-You will continue to crave the food until you eat it, or until another craving comes along.
+When it comes to cravings, generally, there is not much you can do about them.
+You will continue to crave the food until you eat it or until another craving comes along.

-If you find you are craving highly-caloric foods, then you may want to consider eating teeny tiny portions of them, or making low-calorie versions with healthier substitutes.
+If you find you are craving highly caloric foods, you may want to consider eating teeny tiny portions of them or making low-calorie versions with healthier substitutes.

 Try To Take Your Mind Off It

 They often go away on their own, so just being distracted until the craving fades is all it takes.

-If you are experiencing pica, there is a chance you are suffering a deficiency (like anemia), especially if your pica is recurring.
+If you are experiencing pica, there is a chance you are suffering from a deficiency (like anemia), especially if your pica is recurring.
 Talk to your doctor about your diet, and you might have some blood tests done.

 This will show if you need to change your diet or take supplements.